MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

    The conversion might take a few minutes.
 If you want to revert the connection, you must revert it within seven days.

-### Revert an existing Azure Resource Manager Service connection to use a service principal secret
+### Revert an existing Azure Resource Manager Service connection that uses a service principal secret

 You can revert a converted automatic service connection with its secret for seven days.
 After seven days, manually create a new secret.